-I am so extremely fortunate that I’ve always danced wherever I’ve lived no matter if I’ve been located in Beijing, Paris, London, New York or Los Angeles, so I’ve always jumped straight into a dance community through the studios I’ve taken classes at.
+I am so extremely fortunate that I’ve always danced wherever I’ve lived no matter if I’ve been located in Beijing, Paris, Copenhagen, New York or Los Angeles, so I’ve always jumped straight into a dance community through the studios I’ve taken classes at.

 (If you’re a dancer, maybe you need to stay in a Dance Dorm and meet people that way!
 Read all about the dorms here!)

 6. Break the ice, ask a question

 “Do you take other classes too?
 Which ones can you recommend?
 I’m new here so I’m a bit lost”